**UPDATED: JANUARY 2019**

 When fluid is trapped behind the eardrum, a mild hearing loss is present.
 It does not cause the deafness many parents fear, but kids will hear sounds like what we hear when we have a cold or have clogged ears while on an airplane.

 Muffled sounds can lead the child to repeat sounds that were heard incorrectly.
-It is important to follow-up with pediatrician until fluid is gone.
+It is important to follow-up with pediatrician until fluid is gone, or it can lead to a toddler speech delay.

 6. Ear infections can lead to balance problems and delayed walking